 New Revised Medical Curriculum

 The New Revised Medical Curriculum program allows Charité to offer students a course that is founded on new teaching and learning concepts, as well as on the need for practical medical experience.
-The development of the new curriculum tried to combine the strengths of both the previous curricula, and greatly benefited from lessons learned.

 You are here:

 Through quality teaching, delivered by dedicated staff and combined with a high degree of support for students, the Faculty hopes to instill in the next generation of physicians